Lonely foreign grad student

 Dear Lonely foreign grad student,

 It sounds as if not only are you lonely, but you are also feeling negatively about masturbating and visiting a prostitute to satisfy your sexual desires.
 Let's begin with a bit of human sexuality 101.
 Several things you describe are perfectly normal aspects of sexuality; wanting a partner, having sexual urges, masturbating, and visiting prostitutes are feelings and behaviors that many people share.
-There is nothing wrong with masturbating, alone or with a prostitute, to fulfill your sexual desires as long as no one gets hurt and your sexual activity is safe (more information about safer-sex with a prostitute in the Related Q&A below).
+There is nothing wrong with masturbating, alone or with a prostitute, to fulfill your sexual desires as long as no one gets hurt and your sexual activity is safe (more information about safer-sex with a prostitute in the Related Q&As).
 If visiting prostitutes is causing to feel badly about yourself, you may consider stopping the visits and finding other ways to satisfy your sexual needs and desires.
 You could try masturbating alone, fantasizing, and/or watching porn while you masturbate.

 Moving on to your feelings of loneliness, something you'll want to keep in mind (that you already seem to understand) is that visiting prostitutes is not a substitute for a loving relationship.
 Many human needs are satisfied in an intimate relationship — needs for approval and affirmation, for companionship, for meaningful ties to community, for a partner who will share life's challenges.
 Truly satisfying relationships go well beyond sexual behavior.

 You say that you have many friendships with women; often times, lasting relationships develop from friendships.
 Why not try spending some time alone with one or two of your female friends?
 Maybe they would like to help you practice dating!
 Since they are already your friends, you may already have some ideas about activities they would enjoy.
 You could ask them to go out to lunch, a movie, or take a walk.
 You also mention that you are not attracted to any of your women friends.
 If this is the case, think back to times when you have felt physical attraction.
 Who were you with?
 Were they female or male (again, either is perfectly normal)?
 What was attractive about them?
 How did they make you feel?
 Figuring out who you are attracted to is a big step towards preparing to date.
-For more ideas about how to begin dating, you may want to check out the Related Q&A below.
+For more ideas about how to begin dating, you may want to check out the Related Q&As.